vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-package-install.md

     storageClassName: "vsan-default-storage-policy"
 ```

-For a full list of user-configurable values, see the official [Prometheus documentation](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-prometheus.html#review-configuration-parameters-9)
+For a full list of user-configurable values, see the official [Prometheus documentation](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.1/using-tkg-21/workload-packages-prometheus.html)

 An example screenshot of a customized Prometheus installation follows.

 ![Screenshot showing customized Prometheus installation](img/tanzu-pkgs/tanzu-pkgs10.png)

-After installing Prometheus, ensure that the installation status for the Prometheus package on the **Installed Packages** screen is **Succeeded**.
+After installing Prometheus, ensure that the installation status for the Prometheus package on the **Installed Tanzu Packages** screen is **Green**.

 ![Screenshot showing successful installation of Prometheus](img/tanzu-pkgs/tanzu-pkgs11.png)